justinwilliamsrva/musician-suite/README.md

 - Once submitted, the gig is sent to users who play the instruments needed and will also be added to the Dashboard

 EMAILS
-- User will be able to
+- Users will be able to click a button in the email to accept a gig.
-- User who created the gig will receive updates if anyone has agreed to their gig
+- Users who created the gig will receive updates if anyone has agreed to their gig
 - All users involved will be notified if a musician has been selected

 USER SETTINGS